marcelm/cutadapt/doc/guide.rst

 The adapter sequences can be found in the document `Illumina TruSeq Adapters De-Mystified <http://tucf-genomics.tufts.edu/documents/protocols/TUCF_Understanding_Illumina_TruSeq_Adapters.pdf>`__.

-Under some circumstances you may want to consider not trimming adapters at all.
+Under some circumstances, you may want to consider not trimming adapters at all.
-If you have whole-exome or whole-genome reads, there will be very few reads with adapters anyway.
-And if you use BWA-MEM, the trailing (5') bases of a read that do not match the reference are soft-clipped, which covers those cases in which an adapter does occur.
+For example, a good library prepared for exome, genome or transcriptome sequencing should contain very few reads with adapters anyway.
+Also, some read mapping programs including BWA-MEM and STAR will soft-clip bases at the 5' ends of reads that do not match the reference, which will take care of adapters implicitly.

 .. _warnbase: